Elliot J. Crowley

 • simplifying machine learning

-• neural architecture search (and AutoML more generally)
+• AutoML, especially neural architecture search

 • efficient network training